 Next up is bikes where the bike seat can be moved both horizontally and vertically with the handlebars moving just in a vertical direction.
 These make it possible to get the leg extended properly when pedal is at the bottom and ensure the knee is in proper alignment when the pedal is at the top of the cycling motion.
 You can get the height of the handlebars to the right position relative to the seat but if you have a longer or shorter torso you may find the handlebars too close or too far away to be fully comfortable.
-Bikes with this functionality can range in price from $200 to over a $1000.
-Two example bikes are Sunny Health & Fitness Pro Indoor Cycling Bike priced between $200 – 300 and Diamondback Fitness 510Ic with is over $300 but less than $1000.
+Bikes with this functionality can range in price.
+Two example bikes are Sunny Health & Fitness Pro Indoor Cycling Bike and Diamondback Fitness 510Ic with this functionality

 One thing that strikes me as odd when looking at spin bikes is that the supplier’s description does not often give you any help as to the heights a bike is made to be used by.
 For people in mid-range heights the bikes are probably fine but for those who are bit shorter or taller than this range of people really need to know.
 My comparison post here can help in determining whether bike is right for you or whether an alternative is a better option for you.

 There is some difficulty in assessing suitability as people at the same height can have different leg lengths and torso length making it a bit of an art in some respects but some guidance would help especially when looking to buy online.
 You could try them out before you buy but there is not always a store close to where you live that carries the bike you are interested in buying.